-- 4.7.11 The use of shop frontages within the defined centres; the development of town centre uses; the extent of vacant properties; and the number of visitors are all indicators of vitality and viability within the Borough's shopping centres.
-The data for 2018 shows a mixed picture with regards to the increase and decrease in vacant frontages in the town centre and district centres compared with 2017 data.
-However, the overall level of vacant frontages is in general considered to be low when compared to the national average. - 4.7.12 There has been a general trend for footfall to decrease over the last few years with particularly low footfall counts recorded in December 2018 and March 2019.
-Footfall is also lower for the recorded months in 2018 when compared to the equivalent months in 2017, and in December 2017 when compared with December 2016.
-The exception to this trend is a slightly higher recorded level of footfall in March 2019 compared with March 2018 (+0.35%).
-It should also be pointed out that the recorded year-on-year decreases are small (between 0% 5%) with the exception of March 2018 when compared with March 2017 (-8.6%).
-Future AMR's will continue to monitor the average footfall in Eastleigh Town Centre. - 4.7.13 There were no main town centre uses completed in the Borough's defined centres in the 2017/18 and 2018/19 monitoring periods.
+- 4.7.12 The use of shop frontages within the defined centres; the development of town centre uses; the extent of vacant properties; and the number of visitors are all indicators of vitality and viability within the Borough's shopping centres.
+The data for 2019 shows an overall greater increase in vacant frontages in the town centre and district centres compared with 2018 data.
+However, the overall level of vacant frontages is in general considered to be low when compared to the national average. - 4.7.13 There has been a general trend for footfall to decrease more recently particularly between November 2019 and March 2020.
+It is likely that there will be severe impacts upon the recorded level of footfall over the months into 2020/2021 due to the nationwide lockdown which was enforced on 23 March 2020 due to the onset of the Covid-19 pandemic.
+Future AMR's will continue to monitor the average footfall in Eastleigh Town Centre. - 4.7.14 There were no main town centre uses completed in the Borough's defined centres in the 2017/18, 2018/19 and 2019/20 monitoring periods.
+The exception is the change of use of a vacant unit in A3 use to a D2 dance studio in the Swan Centre in Eastleigh town centre (496sq.m) in the 2019/20 monitoring period.
 Conversely, there have been completions in main town centre uses outside the defined centres over this timeframe.
-Whilst this is a cause for concern, there are some notable caveats to this whereby the Places Leisure Eastleigh centre was completed on Passfield Avenue (this replaced the old Fleming Park Leisure Centre) and with the M&S Foodhall opening on Coles Close, adjacent to Eastleigh town centre.
-A clubhouse with ancillary facilities was also completed as part of the new Hampshire FA Stoneham Lane Football Complex.
+In 2019/20, main town centre uses completed outside the Borough's centres include a sports pavilion and clubhouse at the VT Sports Ground on Porchester Road and a sports pavilion as part of the land north and east of Boorley Green strategic site which is still being progressed.
+Whilst these leisure uses have been permitted in out-of-centre locations, they are considered to be appropriate facilities for meeting the needs of playing pitch users.